 What makes any image work, in graphic design or photography?
 Composition, literally the assembly or construction of elements, is the artful arrangement that guides the viewer's eye and unifies your work.
 In this online 2D design course, you'll develop your compositional skills by analyzing everything from Grand Masters to Madison Avenue ads to tubes of toothpaste.
 Through a series of artistic projects, you'll learn the principles of effective composition.

 Through composition, a design can be playful, serious, humorous, or moving.
-In Lesson One, you'll explore the concept of two-dimensional shape, a foundation principle in graphic design.
+To begin the course, you'll explore the concept of two-dimensional shape, a foundation principle in graphic design.
 You'll look at the way leading artists and designers use positive and negative space, creating intriguing effects through open, closed, and divided space.

 Too big, too small, or just right?
-Lesson Two explores elements of design, looking at how unified compositions are created through proximity, repetition, continuation, and color.
+This week explores elements of design, looking at how unified compositions are created through proximity, repetition, continuation, and color.
 Balance and rhythm are explored as creative compositional strategies and you'll learn how to use the "Golden Section," discovered in 5th Century Greece, in contemporary compositions.

 How do designers attract the eye?
 By creating compositions with energy and movement.
-In Lesson Three, you'll learn how to create a strong focal point and move the viewer's eye along a chosen route in your work.
+In this session, you'll learn how to create a strong focal point and move the viewer's eye along a chosen route in your work.
 You'll look at how overlapping planes energizes a layout through push and pull.

 - Develop an understanding of concepts in two-dimensional design, including positive and negative space, and how to test a composition for empty or crowded space.